 Several other old cases, involving a conveyance by one spouse into trust for the benefit of the other spouse, held that income from the property held in trust was also separate property.
 See Hutchinson v.
 Mitchell, 39 Tex.
 488 (1873) ("We can find nothing in any of the Constitutions or laws of the state or republic which would prevent a man from declaring an express trust in favor of his wife, and giving her the exclusive use and enjoyment of all the rents, revenues and profits of the trust estate, provided there is no fraud in the transaction against creditors . . ."); Shepflin v.
 Small, 23 S.W.
 432 (Tex.
 Civ.
 App.--El Paso 1893, no writ) (where husband and wife joined in conveyance of wife's separate property to trustee, to collect the income and use it to support the wife and children, the income was withdrawn from the community estate).
 In 1980, the Texas Constitution, art.
-XVI, § 15, was amended to provide that if one spouse makes a gift of property to the other that gift is presumed to include all the income or property which might arise from that gift of property.
+XVI, § 15, was amended to provide that, if one spouse makes a gift of property to the other, then the gift is presumed to include all of the income or property which might arise from that gift of property.
 The Constitution thus recognized a gift between spouses of future income.
+No case has held that the presumption of a gift of future income does or does not apply to a gift from one spouse to the trustee for the other spouse.